 You can find many timelines that follow allegations of Russia tampering in the U.S. election and alleged involvement of Trump officials.
 But I couldn’t find any comprehensive timelines cross-referencing Obama-era surveillance of whistleblowers, journalists and other U.S. citizens with Russia surveillance allegations.
 So I built one.
 Please note: temporal proximity of events doesn’t necessarily imply a connection.

 January 21, 2009:

 President Obama takes office; pledges unprecedented transparency.

-Someone leaks the unmasked name of Congresswoman Jane Harmon to the press.
-According to news reports, the Bush administration NSA incidentally recorded and saved Harmon’s phone conversations with pro-Israel lobbyists who were under investigation for espionage.
+Someone leaks the unmasked name of Congresswoman Jane Harman to the press.
+According to news reports, the Bush administration NSA incidentally recorded and saved Harman’s phone conversations with pro-Israel lobbyists who were under investigation for espionage.
 The story is first broken by Congressional Quarterly’s Jeff Stein.

 December 17, 2009:

 The Obama administration prosecutes FBI contractor Shamai Leibowitz for leaking documents to the media in April 2009.
 Leibowitz says he leaked because he felt FBI practices were “an abuse of power and a violation of the law” which he reported to his superiors at the FBI “who did nothing about them.”
 (According to the ACLU: “Amazingly, the sentencing judge said, ‘I don’t know what was divulged other than some documents, and how it compromised things, I have no idea’.”)

 The IRS secretly begins “targeting” conservative groups that are seeking nonprofit tax-exempt status, by singling out ones that have “Tea Party” or “Patriot” in their names.

 Army intelligence analyst Bradley Manning begins illegally leaks classified information to WikiLeaks revealing, among other matters, that the U.S. is extensively spying on the United Nations.